---

 | :--- | :--- | :--- |

-3. **Reason 3: Invisibility due to rendering limitations.** Major AI crawlers do not execute JavaScript, unlike Googlebot which runs a full Chromium engine.
-A React or Vue single-page application delivers a blank `<body>` to AI bots, meaning your content does not exist for them.
-To understand how bots discover pages, see our guide on [what an AI bot crawler actually is and how it works](/blog/what-is-an-ai-bot-crawler).
+React or Vue single-page applications deliver a blank `<body>` to AI bots, meaning your content simply does not exist for them.
+To understand the full scope of how AI bots discover and read web pages, see our guide on [what an AI bot crawler actually is and how it works](/blog/what-is-an-ai-bot-crawler).

 ## The Core Framework: Training Crawlers vs. Search Crawlers